Unlimited Warrant Contracting Officer - Non Supervisory-Closes 16 June 26

 Must be able to obtain and maintain a Secret Security

-For questions regarding this position, please contact Angela Ituarte at angela.ituarte.1@us.af.mil.
-All eligible interested applicants must forward their resume directly to Angela Ituarte at angela.ituarte.1@us.af.mil no later than COB 7 April 2026.
+For questions regarding this position, please contact Donna Williams at donna.williams.6@us.af.mil.
+All eligibleinterested applicants must forward their resume directly to Donna Williams at donna.williams.6@us.af.mil nolater than

 Location: JBLE

-Suspense: Resumes from interested candidates are due by COB 10 April 2026.
+Suspense: Resumes (2 pages only) from interested candidates are due by COB 24 June 2026

 Relocation/Recruitment Incentives: May be offered